dripagency/media-curator-engine/README.md

 # Media Curator Engine

 ![drip.agency - Media Curator Engine Logo](/logo.png)
+The project is currently being developed and maintained by [drip.agency](https://github.com/dripagency).

 Welcome to Media Curator Engine, a comprehensive content curator engine and community platform.
 The aim is to deliver a robust platform for content creators and consumers, focused on media including music, videos, and social media posts.
 Share, explore, and engage with diverse content through our all-inclusive platform.